 A group of clinical psychologists have recently (2017/18) started a debate about the increasingly frail system of mental health assessment – processes used to label emotional and psychological ‘problems’.

-I mention this work as I am suggesting they question, rather helpfully, the tendency to label behaviour and to see our responses as ‘problems’ at all.
-I think this is similar to the challenge I am offering you here, on my website, where I offer you an opportunity to review your life within the boundaries of your own SPACE-TIME, BODY and SPIRIT.
+I mention this work as they question the tendency to label behaviour and to see our responses as ‘problems’ in the first place.
+I think I offer a similar challenge here on my website, as I offer you an opportunity to review your life within the boundaries of your own SPACE-TIME, BODY and SPIRIT.

-I would go as far as saying that the Framework improves on my own perspective by making the POWER issue explicit.
-The Framework highlights the social setting in which we are all obliged to operate.
+I would go as far as saying that the Framework improves on my own perspective by making the POWER issue even more explicit.
+The Framework highlights the social setting in which we seem obliged to operate.

 The Framework reminds us that we have to fit in to the world of other people, even if we only fight the pressure to do so.

 However, any Framework presents its own problems.
 It is still an attempt to explain what we do and where we fit in.
 This blog has tried to reverse that process by asking: do you want to change and, if so, in what direction and, if so, how?

-That said, some people I know rather like a label as it can provides a starting point and become a focus for initiating change.
+That said, some people I know rather like a label as it can provides a starting point and it can become a focus for initiating change.
 Others have been known to use the label as an excuse for doing nothing and feel more secure because an ‘expert’ makes a pronouncement!

 EXPERIMENT: take a bit of paper and identify something current in your life – preferably a minor obstacle – and consider: